hnb2/heroes/README.md

 Thou shall find what one must do to complete what one once began...

 ## NOW
-- Convert the rest of the commands using the new ViewConverter
-- Cleanup old code ( output in methods + toString() )
+- Write Views in order to separate the logic in the Commands classes
-- Review the fight command logic ?
+- Review the fight command logic
-- Review the use command logic (add target to object ?)
+- Review the use command logic
 - Implement "locked" in position
 - Add content in the map.json for the key, the manor and the wolf leader
-- Add more log output in the developer console

 ## EXTRA
-- Update Heroes maker
+- Integrate in this project Heroes maker

 ## LATER
 - Make a loading screen